 Ceiling and rear wall

 Hang a panel as a cloud directly above the mix position or recording spot to kill the floor-ceiling reflection — one of the strongest in any small room.
+If you’re unsure how this overhead absorber differs from a wall panel, our guide to what acoustic clouds are explains the idea.
 On the rear wall, broadband absorption is the safe choice in a small room; in a larger space you can use diffusion instead to keep some liveliness.
 Read acoustic treatment for home studios for the bigger picture.

 How to mount them for best results